ninewise/dissertation/introduction/chapter.md

 Third, many organisms cannot currently be cultivated, and as such cannot be sequenced in genomics [@locey;@rappe;@hugenholtz1998;@hoferthemi].

-## Targeted versus Shotgun Metagenomics
+## Targeted and Shotgun Metagenomics

 Early sequencing methods for metagenomics methods were based on (partial) 16S ribosomal RNA sequences [@phylogeny16s].
 These short